 Some all-in-one backend options include hosting (Firebase does, for example).
 AWS is also a popular option, and there are plenty of other cloud hosting options to choose from too.

-A Progressive Web App (PWA) offers a middle ground between a website and a native mobile app.
-It's built with standard web technologies like HTML, CSS, and JavaScript, but provides an app-like experience for users, including the ability to work offline and receive push notifications (with platform-specific limitations, particularly on iOS where notifications only work when the PWA is installed to the home screen).
+A note on PWAs: A progressive web app offers a middle ground between a website and a native mobile app.
+Built with HTML, CSS, and JavaScript, it provides an app-like experience — including offline use and push notifications — but with platform-specific limitations.
+On iOS, push notifications only work when the PWA is installed to the home screen, and iOS support for PWA functionality continues to lag behind Android.

 PWAs work well for content-heavy apps or services where broad accessibility matters more than deep device integration.
-However, they have limitations: they can't access all native device features, and iOS support for PWA functionality continues to lag behind Android (push notifications only work when the PWA is installed to the home screen on iOS).
-If you need full access to device capabilities like the camera, GPS, or reliable push notifications, a native or cross-platform approach will serve you better.
+If you need reliable access to the camera, GPS, or push notifications, a native or cross-platform approach will serve you better.

 How to choose a mobile app tech stack

-Keep in mind there are almost as many mobile app tech stacks as there are mobile apps.
-There isn’t a “right” or “wrong” answer — just what will work best for you and your goals.
+There are almost as many mobile app tech stacks as there are mobile apps.
+There isn’t a right or wrong answer, just what will work best for you and your goals.

-That said, some tech stacks are easier to work with than others.
-Here are the key things you should consider when choosing:
+That said, some tech stacks are more straightforward to work with than others.
+Here are the key things you should consider when choosing.

 Technical ability and familiarity